rickbsgu/rickb-recipes/recipes/creole/+intro.md

 slug: creole-intro
 ---
 <p>
-Flavors from the South &nbsp; from West Virginia to Louisiana and Texas.</p>
+Flavors from the South &mdash; from West Virginia to Louisiana and Texas.</p>